TokenScript-Framework/papers/src/concept/Attestation.md

 - To be used as a dependency for other tokens.
 For example, when DevCon 2022 ticket is issued, they are issued on user's identifier (email address).
 To use the DevCon ticket, a user has to acquire an email address attestation.
 - To be used to attest a transaction as from an identified user.
 For example, in AutographNFT, a person who add an autograph on an NFT must provide a twitter ID attestation, therefore attesting the autograph is from the owner of that ID.

+More use-cases can be found in [Attestation Usecases](../usecases/Attestation.md)